AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-advanced.md

 }
 ```

 One constructor will create a new contract from scratch, as there is no previous existing contract to load, while the other will load the contract from the database when it already exists there.
-On both cases you are required to initialize, commit and enable registering for _all_ the variables of your contract by hand within the `DynamicContract` constructor, as well as calling `registerContractFunctions()`, all in the same order as explained in the previous subchapter.
+On both cases you are required to initialize, commit and enable registering for *all* the existing SafeVariables in your contract's constructors, as well as calling `registerContractFunctions()`, all in the same order as explained in the previous subchapter.
 The dumping function on the other hand is responsible for saving the current information within the contract back to the database.

-Notice that your contract's name ("ERC20Wrapper") is the same as your contract's class name (`ERC20Wrapper`) - again, just like with SimpleContract, this match is **mandatory**, otherwise a segfault will happen. `getNewPrefix()` does the same as `getDBPrefix()`, but with a user-defined string appended to it, so this would be equivalent to `DBPrefix::contracts` + the contract's address + `tokensAndBalances_`.
+Notice that your contract's name ("ERC20Wrapper") is the same as your contract's class name (`ERC20Wrapper`) - again, just like with `SimpleContract`, this match is **mandatory**, otherwise a segfault will happen. `getNewPrefix()` does the same as `getDBPrefix()`, but with a user-defined string appended to it, so this would be equivalent to "`DBPrefix::contracts` + the contract's address + `tokensAndBalances_`" (as a raw bytes string).

-## Implementing the contract functions
+## Implementing contract functions

 This step is pretty straightforward, we just follow the rules explained previously: